vastbinderj/dotfiles/README.md

         > ./setupVim.sh                     # configure vim and install plugins

-Be sure to change the `$HOME/.gitconfig-credentials` to your git settings and email address, replacing everything in `{ALL_CAPS}`.
+Be sure to create a file called `$HOME/.gitconfig-credentials` for your local credentials you do not want the rest of the world to see, replacing everything in `{ALL_CAPS}`.
 Here is a quick view of what I have in mine:

         [user]